J. William Fulbright: University of Arkansas

-Fulbright earned a history degree from the University of Arkansas in 1925, where he became a member of the Sigma Chi fraternity.
+Fulbright earned a Bachelor of Arts in political science from the University of Arkansas in 1925, where he became a member of the Sigma Chi fraternity.
 He was elected president of the student body, was a member of the debate team, and was a star four-year player for the Arkansas Razorbacks football team from 1921 to 1924.

 Oxford University

-Fulbright later studied at Oxford University, where he was a Rhodes Scholar at Pembroke College and graduated in 1928.
+Fulbright later studied at Oxford University, where he was a Rhodes Scholar at Pembroke College and graduated with a second bachelor's degree in modern history in 1928.
 Fulbright's time at Oxford made him into a lifelong Anglophile, and he always had warm memories of Oxford.
+He was awarded a Master of Arts from Oxford in 1931.

-At Oxford, he played on the rugby and lacrosse teams, and every summer, Fulbright decamped for France ostensibly to improve his French but really just to enjoy life in France.
+At Oxford, he played on the rugby and lacrosse teams, and every summer, Fulbright decamped for France ostensibly to improve his French but especially to enjoy life in France.

 Fulbright credited his time at Oxford with broadening his horizons.
 In particular, he credited his professor and friend R. B. McCallum's "one world" philosophy of the world as an interlinked entity, where developments in one part would always have an impact on the other parts.
 McCallum was a great admirer of Woodrow Wilson, a supporter of the League of Nations, and a believer that multinational organizations were the best way to ensure global peace.
 Fulbright remained close to McCallum for the rest of his life and regularly exchanged letters with his mentor until McCallum's death in 1973.

 In 1930, Fulbright met his first wife, Philadelphia socialite Elizabeth Kremer Williams, at a dinner party during a business trip to Washington, D.C.
 He moved to Washington shortly thereafter to remain close to her.
 The couple married on June 15, 1932, and went on to have two daughters.

 Fulbright received his law degree from The George Washington University Law School in 1934, was admitted to the bar in the District of Columbia, and became an attorney in the Antitrust Division of the U.S. Department of Justice.